 - Obsessive-Compulsive Disorder

-These are each regularly treated at our Montpelier and Willeston clinic.
+These are each regularly treated at our Montpelier and Williston clinic.

 Post Traumatic Stress Disorder (PTSD)

 PTSD is becoming a more and more commonly diagnosed anxiety disorder, especially within our veterans.
 Symptoms of PTSD can be treated successfully with acupuncture.
 The US military has been using acupuncture to treat PTSD for many years, read more here.
 The providers at Integrative Acupuncture have post graduate, specialty training in using acupuncture to treat PTSD.